Teaching Assistant Courses

 Along with all you need to know about the job of teaching assistant, we’ve packed our diploma with advice about how to apply for jobs, how to prepare for interviews and how to secure the job you want.

 It's hard to know whether the course will suit you.
 And you probably have lots of unanswered questions.
-If you call us on 0800 781 1715 in the UK or + 61 2 9620 4066 in Australia, we'll try to answer your queries.
+If you call us on 0800 781 1715 in the UK, we'll try to answer your queries.

 But we also offer a guarantee: if you don't like the course (for any reason), just email us to cancel at any time within 60 days of receiving your pack, and we'll refund your course fees.